amygdala/code-snippets/ml/automl/tables/kfp_e2e/README.md

 This tutorial gives a tour of some of these new features via a [Cloud AI Platform Pipelines][6] example, that shows end-to-end management of an AutoML Tables workflow.

 The example pipeline [creates a _dataset_][7], [imports][8] data into the dataset from a [BigQuery][9] _view_, and [trains][10] a custom model on that data.
 Then, it fetches [evaluation and metrics][11] information about the trained model, and based on specified criteria about model quality, uses that information to automatically determine whether to [deploy][12] the model for online prediction.
 Once the model is deployed, you can make prediction requests, and optionally obtain prediction [explanations][13] as well as the prediction result.
-In addition, the example shows how to scalably **_serve_** your ￼exported trained model￼ from your Cloud AI Platform Pipelines installation for prediction requests.
+In addition, the example shows how to scalably **_serve_** your exported trained model from your Cloud AI Platform Pipelines installation for prediction requests.

 You can manage all the parts of this workflow from the [Tables UI][14] as well, or programmatically via a [notebook][15] or script.
 But specifying this process as a workflow has some advantages: the workflow becomes reliable and repeatable, and Pipelines makes it easy to monitor the results and schedule recurring runs.
 For example, if your dataset is updated regularly—say once a day— you could schedule a workflow to run daily, each day building a model that trains on an updated dataset.